eye-division/madiacharya/_sculpture/2-current-2.md

   juxtaposed with smaller natural forms such as charred wooden blocks eroded by the sea.&nbsp; The more intimate scale of these works makes them feel more precious and potent.
-Incorporating beadwork and aspects of Indian miniature painting is a way deliberately slowing down the creative process.
+Incorporating beadwork and aspects of Indian miniature painting in an intricate way deliberately slows down the creative process.
 permalink: /sculpture/current2/
 archive: false
 order_number: 2